TheBlueChameleon/Py_ForScientists/Concept.md

     + Misc
         - tkinter -- graphical user interfaces
-        - itertools -- foo
+        - itertools -- helpers for working with lists and other iterables
-        - functools -- foo
+        - functools -- multi purpose tools to transform functions into harder better stronger faster functions
-        - unittest -- foo
+        - unittest -- writing automated tests to ensure your code does what you want
-        - sys -- foo
+        - sys -- affecting Python under the hood
-        - re -- RegExes: Pattern matching in strings
+        - re -- RegExes: pattern matching in strings
-        - collections -- foo
+        - collections -- data container classes
-        - pprint -- foo
+        - pprint -- pretty print -- formatted text output on the console with minimal effort
-        - graphlib -- foo
+        - graphlib -- working with graph-like structures

 * General concepts in IT
     + Text representation in memory/encoding, Unicode and UTF
     + File System Features
     + Big O notation
     + git, github and gitlab -- version control and backups
-    + IDEs -- QtCreator for Python, IntelliJ, Eclipse, Spyder
+    + IDEs -- PyCharm (and IntelliJ), QtCreator for Python, Eclipse, Spyder

 ## Example Curriculum